oroinc/documentation/user_guide/email_campaign.rst

 Campaign Actions
 ----------------

-The following actions are available for a campaign from the :ref:`grid <user-guide-ui-components-grids>`:
+The following actions are available for a campaign from the :ref:`grid <user-guide-ui-components-grid-action-icons>`:

 .. image:: ./img/marketing/marketing_campaign_action_icons.png